mkyoh/simple_shell/README.md

 0.Write a beautiful code that passes the Betty checks
 1. Write a UNIX command line interpreter.
 2. Handle command lines with arguments
-3. Handle the PATH
-fork must not be called if the command doesn’t exist
+3. Handle the PATH fork must not be called if the command doesn’t exist
-4. Implement the exit built-in, that exits the shell
-Usage: exit
-You don’t have to handle any argument to the built-in exit
+4. Implement the exit built-in, that exits the shell You don’t have to handle any argument to the built-in exit
 5. Implement the env built-in, that prints the current environment
-6. Simple shell 0.1 +

-Write your own getline function
-Use a buffer to read many chars at once and call the least possible the read system call You will need to use static variables
+6. Simple shell 0.1 + Write your own getline function Use a buffer to read many chars at once and call the least possible the read system call You will need to use static variables
 You are not allowed to use getline